Constraining a companion of the galactic center black hole, Sgr A*: Introduction

 \section{Introduction}

 Sagittarius A* (Sgr A*) is a compact, bright radio source at the center of the Milky Way.
 Recent technological advances, such as the advent of adaptive optics (AO), have made it possible to observe stars orbiting this source.
 The results imply that this is the likely location of a supermassive black hole (SMBH) of about 4 million solar masses \citep[e.g.,][]{Ghez+00,Ghez+08,Gillessen+09}, surrounded by a cluster of stars \citep[e.g.,][]{Ghez+03,Gillessen+09,Lu+13}.
 Combined infrared \citep[e.g., Keck observations,][]{Witzel+18}, radio and X-ray observations \citep[e.g., JVLA and Chandra observations,][]{Dibi+16,Capellupo+17} have revealed hot emission from gas near the event horizon of Sgr A*.
-Further observations by the Event Horizon Telescope collaboration may reveal additional information about the behavior of gas and light close to the black hole \citep[]{2019ApJ...875L...1E,2022ApJ...930L..19W}.
+Observations by the Event Horizon Telescope collaboration have provided evidence for the ``shadow'' of the black hole \cite[]{2022ApJ...930L..12E}.
 Thus, the proximity of the Milky Way's galactic center provides a unique laboratory for addressing issues in the fundamental physics of supermassive black holes, their impact on the central regions of galaxies, and their role in galaxy formation and evolution.